freezingDaniel/freezingDaniel/README.md

 <h3>🧑‍💻 About me:</h3>

-I am an IT-professional from Luxembourg
+I am an IT-professional from Luxembourg!

-- I have most of my experience in
+I have most of my experience in:
 - DevOps
 - Network administration
 - System administration

 ---